FelicianoTech/docsthursday.com/src/content/how-to-be-featured.md

 ---

 We like to feature doc repos that are well cared after and follow some [basic community management guidelines](https://www.feliciano.tech/blog/docs-community-management-on-github/).
-The idea is that we want maintained repos that provide some basic tools to make it easier for outsiders to contribute.
+The idea is that we want maintained repos that provide some basic tools to make it easier for outsiders to contribute, whether that project is on GitHub or GitLab.

 To get your docs repo featured on DocsThursday you need to: